apkd/Medicine/README.md

 // indicates that we want to to be able to inject all active instances of this script using [Inject.All].
 // this array is always up-to-date
-// (even if you create/destroy Enemy instances at runtime!)
+// (even if you create/destroy registered object instances at runtime!)
 [Register.All]
 class Enemy : MonoBehaviour { /* implementation goes here */ }

 // indicates that there will only ever be one instance of this script active in the game at any given time.
 // properties injected with [Inject.Single] are always up-to-date
-// (even if you replace your GameManager instance at runtime!)
+// (even if you replace your singleton instance at runtime!)
 [Register.Single]
 class LevelManager : MonoBehaviour { /* implementation goes here */ }